backslash-f/simage/README.md

-# simage
+# SImage

-Multiplatform Core Graphics wrapper
+A description of this package.